paperless-ngx/paperless-ngx/docs/administration.md

 For MariaDB, refer to [Upgrading MariaDB](https://mariadb.com/kb/en/upgrading/)

-You may also use the exporter and importer with the `--data-only` flag.
+You may also use the exporter and importer with the `--data-only` flag, after creating a new database with the updated version of PostgreSQL or MariaDB.

 !!! warning